 The complications don’t end with the various shift actions and whether they’re mechanically or electronically actuated.
 The variety of brakes used on road bikes has also grown more complex in the last few years.

 In the past, cable-operated, caliper rim brakes were the only type used on road bikes.
-But recent years have seen road bike braking options expand to take in direct-mount rim calipers, hydraulic rim calipers, cable-operated disc brakes and hydraulic disc brakes.
+But recent years have seen road bike braking options expand to take in direct-mount rim calipers, hydraulic rim calipers (these remain exceptionally rare), cable-operated disc brakes, and hydraulic disc brakes.

-Which type of brake is best for you is dependent on a number of factors.
-To learn more about road disc brakes, check out our explainer.
+Hydraulic disc brakes are generally considered to be the best all-round option, but which type of brake is best for you is dependent on a number of factors.
+Understanding how road disc brakes work will help you decide.

-For road bikes, 11-28 is probably the most common cassette range, but Shimano, SRAM and Campagnolo all offer a huge range of choices to suit your riding.
+For road bikes with a double crankset, 11-28t is probably the most common cassette range, but Shimano, SRAM and Campagnolo all offer a huge range of choices to suit your riding.